 Sometimes, the convection fans used can be either under- or over-sized.
-An undersized fan would essentially turn the oven into a traditional radiant style type, with the inherent disadvantages of that design in full effect.
+An undersized fan turns the oven into a traditional radiant style type.
+It then adopts the disadvantages of that design.

-An over-sized fan might force too much heat out of the chamber, warming the surrounding area too much, and decreasing food-cooking efficiency.
-Proper fan size is critical therefore, in realizing all of the pros of convection ovens.
-So be sure to select an oven made by a reputable manufacturer.
+An over-sized fan might force too much heat out of the chamber.
+This tends to warm the surrounding area too much.
+It also decreases food-cooking efficiency.
+Proper fan size is critical thus, in realizing all of the pros of convection ovens.
+So be sure to select an oven made by a well-known builder.

 Opening the door during baking can drastically increase food cook times, by interfering with the convection currents inside.
 So keep the door closed until it’s time to remove the food.
 If you like inspecting your cakes while they’re baking, buy a convection unit with a window in its door.

 Though you can cook more items at the same time, be careful of how you place the pans.
-To avoid choking off air flow, leave an inch or so of open space between each tray, dish, or other baking container.
+To avoid choking off air flow, leave an inch or so of open space between each baking container.
 Air flow is probably the single most important ingredient in a well-operating convection oven.

 Fan assisted convection ovens can be noisy, depending on the size and quality of the fan.

-A cook used to baking in a conventional oven will certainly need to experiment with a convection oven to master its peculiarities.
-Some foods can cook to the same degree, in half of the time that it would take them to do so in a traditional radiant oven.
+A cook used to conventional ovens needs to play around with a convection oven to master its oddities.
+Some foods cook to the same degree, in half the time in traditional ovens.
+But others may take longer.

 Convection ovens generally cost substantially more than their conventional counterparts.
 However, they may pay for themselves over time in reduced energy costs and better tasting food.